-- A student who conceptualized a research problem shall submit his/her title to the adviser for review and verification by the College Research Committee. - The College Research Committee for undergraduate thesis shall review and verify proposed titles of the students if there has been a duplication and repetition of previous studies and if the proposed title is within the thematic area of USM. - Once verified, the student shall apply for research title approval (Appendix 4).
-Thesis title oral defense shall be conducted if the department deems it necessary. - In the event that a research title needs to be changed, the student shall re-apply for a new research title (Appendix 5), to allow the RDO to implement the change in RDEIS.
+- A student who conceptualized a research problem shall submit his/her title to the adviser for review.
+The Department Research Coordinator shall verify that the title is not a duplication and is within the thematic area of USM.
+Once verified, the student shall apply for research title approval (Appendix 10). - Thesis title oral defense shall be conducted only if the adviser deems it necessary. - In the event that a research title needs to be changed, the student shall re-apply for a new research title (Appendix 11), to allow the RDO to implement the change in RDEIS.